-Written homework sets will be assigned roughly every week (10 assignments total), and must be turned in at the beginning of class, in class, on the due date.
+Written homework sets will be assigned roughly every week, and must be turned in at the beginning of class, in class, on the due date.

-Homework assignments must be hand-written (no red ink), on neatly stapled 8 $\frac{1}{2} \times 11$ inch clean-edged paper (no ragged spiral-bound paper).
+Homework assignments must be hand-written (no red ink), on neatly stapled 8 $\frac{1}{2}$ × 11 inch clean-edged paper (no ragged spiral-bound paper).
 Answers alone are not worth anything.
 You must show all of your work, including diagrams, equations, derivations, calculations and explanations of your thinking and reasoning written in complete English sentences.
 In other words, your homework solutions should be presented in a format very similar to the worked examples in the text.
-Circle your final answer/solution.
+Circle your final answer/solution in order for it to be graded.
 Make sure you include correct units on every numerical value at all steps in your solutions, and retain the correct number of significant digits in your final answers.